EXPERIENCED IMMIGRATION ATTORNEYS FOR I-601A WAIVERS

 The I-601A waiver forgives illegal or unlawful presence here in the United States and excludes an individual from any mandatory time that one would otherwise be waiting in his or her home country.
 The waiting time period can vary from three to ten years.
 It’s a great honor and pleasure to help people obtain lawful permanent resident status.

 The first step in applying for an I-601A waiver is the I-130 family petition.
 The purpose of the I-130 petition is to classify the immigrant beneficiary/applicant as a relative of the petitioner.
-When an I-130 application is approved it simply means that United States Citizenship and Immigration Services (USCIS) is satisfied that the applicant is the spouse of the petitioner.
-In order to establish that there is a relationship, there must be proof that the marriage is a legitimate marriage, not one solely for immigration purposes.
-This can come in many forms including pictures.
-The I-130 is $420 and takes typically 6-9 months.
+When an I-130 application is approved, it simply means that United States Citizenship and Immigration Services (USCIS) is satisfied that the applicant is the spouse of the petitioner.
+In order to establish that there is a relationship, there must be proof that the marriage is legitimate, not one solely for immigration purposes.
+This can come in many forms, including pictures.
+The I-130 is $420 and typically takes 6-9 months.

 After the National Visa Center fees are paid, the waiver can be submitted.
 In order for an individual to be approved for an I-601A waiver, the applicant must be able to demonstrate that if they are refused admission into the United States, it will cause “extreme hardship” to their qualifying relative.
 This includes evidence of financial, medical, educational, and emotional conditions.
 The cost of the waiver is $670 and takes about 4-8 months.